SkynetLabs/skynet-kernel/libs/libkmodule/README.md

 You can see the full documentation for the `secureDownload` module and its methods [here](../../modules/secure-download/README.md).

+// Question: why two functions if extra params are optional ?

 If you want to send queryUpdates and/or receive responseUpdates, you need to use the method `connectModule` instead of using `callModule`. connectModule has one extra input and one extra output, both optional.